kubeflow/examples/demos/simple_pipeline/README.md

 kubectl get nodes
 ```

+In the Katib UI, interact with the various graphs to determine which
-Determine which combination of hyperparameters results in the highest accuracy.
+combination of parameters results in the highest accuracy.
+Grouping by optimizer
+type is one way to find consistently higher accuracies.
+Gather a set of
+parameters to use in a new run of the pipeline.

 ## 4. Run a better pipeline

-In the pipelines UI, clone the previous job and update the arguments.
-Run the
+In the pipelines UI, clone the previous experiment run and update the arguments
+to match the parameters for one of the runs with higher accuracies from the
-pipeline and watch for the resulting accuracy.
+Katib UI.
+Execute the pipeline and watch for the resulting accuracy, which
+should be closer to 0.98.

+Approximately 5 minutes after the last run completes, check the cluster nodes
+to verify that GPU nodes have disappeared.